External diffusion limited aggregation on a spanning-tree-weighted random planar map: Proof of main results conditional on a relationship between exponents

 \section{Proof of main results conditional on a relationship between exponents}

-The connection between LERW and DLA on the UITWM detailed in the previous section is a special property of the UITWM, and it allows us to prove our statements about DLA in this random environment by first analyzing LERW and then comparing the two.
-The key step in our analysis of LERW on the UITWM is a relationship between two exponents associated with distances in the UITWM (Theorem~\ref{thm-chi} below).
+Both the Mullin bijection and the connection between LERW and DLA on the UITM in Lemma~\ref{complementinfinite} are special properties of the UITM.
+The second property allows us to prove the growth exponent for DLA in this random environment by first proving the growth exponent for LERW and then transferring the result to DLA.
+The key step in our analysis of LERW on the UITM is a relationship between two exponents associated with distances in the UITM that we describe in Theorem~\ref{thm-chi} below.